veera9784/python_end_to_end/statements,intendations & conditionals/read.md

 #we have seen the assignment statements so far

 #an expression is a combination of values ,variables operators and calls to functions

+# remember that expression can be a part of statement
+#assignment statement is y=x+3,

+#here expression is x+3

+#and the entire line is a statement that assigns the result to the variable y

+#multi line statements